WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AadAppRegistrationSecret.md

 # New-AadAppRegistrationSecret

 ## SYNOPSIS
-This script creates a new certificate or secret for an existing app registration.
+Creates a secret and set it to the App registration in Azure AD.

 ## SYNTAX